zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

      When z/OSMF is used as an authentication provider, provide a valid `APPLID` to allow for client certificate authentication.
 The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
 The default value in the installation of z/OSMF is `IZUDFLT`.

-**Note:** The following properties are only required to be changed if the ZSS hostname or default Zowe runtime userId are altered:
+**Note:** The following property is only required to be changed if user mapping is provided by external API:

   * **APIML_GATEWAY_EXTERNAL_MAPPER**

     The API Mediation Gateway uses an external API to map a certificate to the owner in SAF.
 This property informs the Gateway about the location of this API.
-ZSS is the API provider in Zowe.
-Provide the correct URL if you customize ZSS parameters, otherwise default value is:
+ZSS is the default API provider in Zowe.
+You can provide your own api to perform the mapping.
+In this case, you have to customize this value.

+    Default value for Zowe and ZSS:

     ```
     https://${ZOWE_EXPLORER_HOST}:${GATEWAY_PORT}/zss/api/v1/certificate/x509/map
     ```

+**Note:** The following property is only required to be created if the Zowe runtime userId is altered from default `ZWESVUSR`:

   * **APIML_GATEWAY_MAPPER_USER**

     To authenticate to the mapping API, a JWT is sent with the request.
 The token represents the user that is configured with this property.
 The user authorization is required to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`.
 Permissions are set up during installation with the `ZWESECUR` JCL or workflow.

-         If you customized the `ZWESECUR` JCL or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`) and changed the default USERID, create the `APIML_GATEWAY_MAPPER_USER` property and set the value by adding a new line as in the following example:
+         If you customized the `ZWESECUR` JCL or workflow (the customization of zowe runtime user: `// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`) and changed the default USERID, create the `APIML_GATEWAY_MAPPER_USER` property and set the value by adding a new line as in the following example:

 **Example:**